pchemguy/spec-kit/templates/decompose/capabilities.md

 - ✅ Non-functional and form-factor (NFFF) aspects were classified before inclusion.
 - ✅ Every explicit or strongly implied NFFF aspect appears exactly once in the classification table.
 - ✅ The classification table does not include aspects that are neither explicit nor strongly implied by the target description.
-- ✅ Every `Capability-relevant aspect`-classified NFFF aspect is represented by a dedicated capability anchor.
-- ✅ NFFF aspects classified as both `Cross-cutting constraint` and `Implementation workstream` were evaluated for dedicated capability-anchor representation.
-- ✅ NFFF aspects are not absorbed into core user capability anchors when classification requires or favors dedicated representation.
-- ✅ Distinct NFFF aspects and distinct alternatives of the same NFFF aspect are represented by dedicated capability anchors when they materially differ in user-visible behavior or experience under the Non-Functional and Form-Factor Aspect Taxonomy.
+- ✅ NFFF aspects and distinct alternatives of the same NFFF aspect that require dedicated representation are represented as separate capability anchors and are not absorbed into core user capability anchors.
-- ✅ User-facing capability areas checked.
+- ✅ Every capability anchor corresponds either to a core user capability or to a classified NFFF aspect.
 - ✅ No capability anchor merely restates the full target scope.
 - ✅ No capability anchor is merely an implementation mechanism.
 - ✅ No unrelated capabilities are grouped without justification.